websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/defining-environment-variables.md

 You can define environment variables for a service via its `LCP.json` file using the `env` property.
 When configuring a service in this way, you can define the service's behavior across all or select environments.

-The following example defines the `LCP_PROJECT_LIFERAY_CLUSTER_ENABLED` variable with the value `true`.This variable is set as a top level attribute applied by default to all environments, unless otherwise specified.
+The following example defines the `LCP_PROJECT_LIFERAY_CLUSTER_ENABLED` variable with the value `true`.
+This variable is set as a top level attribute applied by default to all environments, unless otherwise specified.

 ```json
 {